Background & Scope

 - It has been at least three days since the individual’s symptoms improved, including cough and shortness of breath.

 In summary, any individual who tests positive will need to quarantine for 10 days and can return to school once it has been 72 hours since their symptoms have resolved and they are fever-free without the use of fever-reducing medicine.
+If the individual is asymptomatic they can return 10 days after the positive test result.

 If staff or students are exposed to someone who tests positive: